 However, it is not uncommon for an estimate to have errors and miscalculations.
 As the contractor performing the work, part of our job is to catch mistakes and shortages in their estimate.
-As needed, the estimate will be reconciled and changed.
-That way, the repair work will be properly funded.
+As needed, the estimate will be reconciled and supplemented to ensure proper coverage and funding.

-In the end, your insurance comapny is required to pay a “fair market value” for the cost to repair the damage.
-So, whatever the final amount ends up being – the only thing you are required to pay is your deductible.
+In the end, your insurance comapny is required to pay “fair market value” for the cost to repair the damage.
+So, whatever that final amount ends up being – the only thing you are required to pay is your deductible.

 What About My Deductible?